 All toddlers push boundaries at times.
 But if it is a big struggle during the daytime, moving to a bed and adding new nighttime struggles is typically not a great idea.

-5. Your toddler is not ready for a bed if you are transitioning in order to give their crib to a new sibling due less than 2 months from now.
+5. You are transitioning in order to give their crib to a new sibling due less than 2 months from now.

 If possible, put at least 2 months between moving your toddler out of their crib and moving a new sibling into the same crib.